drnehring/bounce-ball/README.md

 This is an incomplete version, so it lacks many features.
 Here is what is has:

-Functional gameplay
+Functional gameplay.
-Assorted levels
+Assorted levels.
-Rudimentary graphics
+Rudimentary graphics.
-Rudimentary main menu, help, about, settings, pack select, level select, and game screens
+Rudimentary main menu, help, about, settings, pack select, level select, and game screens.

 Here is what is doesn't have:

 Organized levels (most are playable, though, except for pack 4, which is a debug pack.
-Packs 9, 10, and 11 are the most organized)
+Packs 9, 10, and 11 are the most organized).
-Level management (all levels are available, levels do not restart when lost) Sounds
+Level management (all levels are available, levels do not restart when lost).
-Music
-Nice-looking graphics
+Sounds.
+Music.
+Nice-loo.king graphics.
-Informative about screen
+Informative about screen.
-Informative help screen
+Informative help screen.
-Memory management
+Memory management.
-Any sort of player progress or achievements
+Any sort of player progress or achievements.